flevour/ftassi.github.io/source/_posts/2013-08-12-switching-from-tdd-to-bdd-with-behat-and-symfony2.markdown

 <!-- more -->

+{% pullquote %}
 Switching from TDD to BDD is not really about libraries, is more about switching your mindset from testing to describing.
 Communication is the king here, really.
-It can sound a bit silly but embracing the fact the you're not checking if your code's working but you're describing how it should work, really IS the key of all this stuff.
-You can indeed do BDD using PHPUnit instead of behat or phpspec, it's not a matter of tool, it's a matter of how you're approaching your code.
+It can sound a bit silly but embracing the fact the you're not checking if your code's working but you're describing how it should work, really IS the key of all this stuff. {" You could indeed do BDD using PHPUnit instead of behat or phpspec, it's not a matter of tool, it's a matter of how you're approaching your code. "}

+{% endpullquote %}

 That said, tool are important, I found that both behat and phpspec do a great job helping you switching your mindset from testing to describing.